Poetry Books and Sample Poems; Works of Fiction; Screenplays

 ---"Using fresh, invigorating language, these poems are unsentimental but full of feeling, pictorial as well as highly textured, the voice fearless, but compassionate.
 Slatkin is sustained by her barnyard, yet is not afraid to take us with her as she sustains the animals through their own passages: birthing and loss, the fierce coupling of buck and doe, the sad atrophy of old age, the painful ambivalence of slaughter, and, yes, the indignity of being eaten."
 Myriam Chapman, Author, Why She Married Him.

 ---"Slatkin succeeds in creating poetry not of self or other, or pleasure or pain, but of self and other and pleasure and pain crystallized together in the same brief poetic form, sometimes in the same moment.
 This is the a kind of truth not brought to the page often enough, and here lies the core of Slatkin's achievement."
-Charles Holdefer,
+Charles Holdefer, Author, Apology for Big Rod.

 from A Woman Milking: